-$^{3}$ See Section 3 of the Code of Practice, in particular.
+2 See Section 3 of the Code of Practice, in particular.

-&lt;sup>4 These duty failures see Indigenous women, women from non-English speaking backgrounds, women with mental illness and/or substance misuse problems, and women with disability, overrepresented among women misidentified as primary aggressors.
+3 These duty failures see Indigenous women, women from non-English speaking backgrounds, women with mental illness and/or substance misuse problems, and women with disability, overrepresented among women misidentified as primary aggressors.